davidrhoden/davidrhoden-basic-netlify/pages/rock.md

 ## Dial A Miracle

 Last year of high school.
-We released one 7" that I apparently don't have a copy of.
+We released one 7" that I apparently don't have a copy of or even a picture of.
+It's very embarrassing so I know someone will force a copy on me.

 ---